davidtchiu/davidtchiu.github.io/teaching/cs261/hwk4.LL/index.md

     depending on what the given index is closer to.

   * The "direction" that you need to move the iterator need to be considered:
-    1) Go right (using the "next" pointers) if index > starting position.
+    1) Go east (using the "next" pointers) if index > starting position.
-    2) Go left (using the "previous" pointers) if index < starting position.
+    2) Go west (using the "previous" pointers) if index < starting position.

 > Ensure that iterating through the list in reverse order is O(n).